 The University of Arizona offers the M.S. and Ph.D. in CTS at both its main Tucson campus and the Phoenix Biomedical Campus.
 Students in one location can also take some courses offered on the other campus that are taught online or using a video-link between campuses.

 Many CTS students do "bench-to-bedside" research - i.e. research in a laboratory that generates knowledge which can be translated into improvements in diagnosis, treatment or public health practice.
 The CTS program also offers a Clinical Research track for its M.S. degree, in which students learn to design, conduct and analyze the results of clinical research studies.

 There is a growing demand for trained physician-scientists and clinician-scientists in many areas of modern health science.
 Clinical translational scientists may work in an academic setting or in industry, helping to further understanding of the scientific bases for effective clinical treatments for a wide range of diseases and health concerns.

 Applying for Admission

 The CTS graduate program welcomes applications from post-baccalaureate and postgraduate students.
 A post-baccalaureate student is one who has completed a bachelor’s or non-terminal master’s degree (e.g. M.S., M.P.H.) in a science or health sciences discipline.
-A postgraduate applicant is someone who has already earned a terminal health sciences degree such as an M.D., Pharm.D., D.N.P. or D.P.H.
+A postgraduate applicant is someone who has already earned a terminal health sciences degree such as an M.D., O.D., Pharm.D., D.N.P. or D.P.H.

 An application for admission to the CTS graduate program (for either the Ph.D. or M.S.) must be submitted via the Graduate College’s online GradApp system.
 To begin an application, click here.